I tried basic authentication using Nginx

 mkdir /etc/nginx/sites-enabled

-After creating the two directories, create a conf file for Virtualhost.
+Once you have created the two directories, create the conf file for the Virtualhost

 server { listen 80; servername example.com; location / { root/var/www/vhosts/example.com/public_html; index index.html index.php; } }

-Once you have written it, save it with :wq.
-Then, set symbolic links to the sites-available directory and sites-enabled directory.
+Once you've written it, save it with :wq.
+Then, create a symbolic link to the sites-available directory and the sites-enabled directory

 sudo ln -s /etc/nginx/sites-available/example.com.conf /etc/nginx/sites-enabled/example.com.conf